 There are four major causes of foot ulcers:

 - Neuropathic— related to the nerves.
 There is usually a loss of feeling in these cases.

-- Decubitus— high and prolonged pressure on one area of the foot.
+- Decubitus— excessive and prolonged pressure on one area of the foot.

-Most foot ulcers are located on the side or bottom of the foot, or on the top of a toe.
-They are often surrounded by thickened, callused skin.
+Most foot ulcers are located on the side or bottom of the foot or on the top or tip of a toe, and are often surrounded by a border of thickened, callused skin.
 In very severe ulcers, tendons or bones may be exposed.
-Usually (if the nerves in the foot are functioning normally), the ulcer will be painful.
-If it isn’t painful, the person may not know it is there - particularly if the ulcer is on a less obvious part of the foot.
+If the nerves in the foot are functioning normally, then the ulcer will be painful.
+If not, then the person may not know it is there, particularly if the ulcer is located on a less obvious portion of the foot.

-People who are at risk of foot ulcers, such as those with diabetes, can take steps to help prevent foot ulcers by examining their feet routinely and following good foot-hygiene practices.
-The following may help prevent foot ulcers:
+People who are at risk of foot ulcers, such as those with diabetes, can take steps to help prevent foot ulcers.
+They can do this by examining their feet routinely and following good foot-hygiene practices.
+The following strategies may help prevent foot ulcers:

-- Regularly examine the feet for rubbed areas, cracks or calluses.
+- Examine every part of your feet every day to check for rubbed areas, cracks or calluses.

-- Wash your feet every day and dry thoroughly, especially between the toes.
+- Practice good foot hygiene.
+Wash your feet every day using mild soap and warm water.
+Dry thoroughly, especially between the toes.

-- Wear shoes that fit well, with soft, absorbent socks.
-Change them immediately if they become wet or sweaty.
+- Wear shoes that fit well and soft, absorbent socks.
+Change socks immediately if they become wet or sweaty.

-- If you have corns or calluses, consult a foot specialist or GP about how to care for them.
+- If you have corns or calluses, ask your doctor about how to care for them.